.png)

 Where the menu steps beyond standard tapas territory is in its more elaborate dishes.
 The pigs' trotters with a Carabinero prawn tartare is the kind of combination that defines updated Galician cooking: gelatinous slow-cooked offal paired with the intense, salt-sweet richness of Carabinero, a red prawn species that has become something of a prestige ingredient in northern Spanish kitchens.
 The wild boar stew with wild mushrooms and Gnocchi Sarda introduces a pasta format from Sardinia into a dish that is otherwise rooted in Galician mountain produce, an unexpected cross-reference that works because both traditions share an appetite for deeply reduced, aromatic braises.

 The à la carte menu is supplemented by several formats designed to shape the decision for different visitors.
-An executive menu runs Monday to Friday at lunch, a weekday-focused structure that suggests the restaurant draws a regular professional clientele as well as its evening crowd.
+An executive menu runs Monday to Friday at lunch.
 The menú de la casa is described as substantial, while daily suggestions rotate through whatever the kitchen has sourced that morning.
 This kind of layered menu architecture, where multiple entry points coexist, is common in serious mid-range Spanish restaurants: it signals that the kitchen can operate at different registers without losing coherence.

 Where Detapaencepa Sits in Vigo's Dining Pattern